Ircam-RnD/serveSofaHrir/README.md

-# Binaural #
+# Serve SOFA HRIR #

-This library permits to render sources in three-dimensional space with binaural audio.
+Javascript package used to load SOFA HRIR files from server for e.g. binaural audio rendering.

 This library provides an access to a server, in order to load a set of Head-related transfer functions ([HRTF]).
-The set of filters applies to any number of sources, given their position, and a listener.

 This library is compatible with the [Web Audio API].
 The novelty of this library is that it permits to use a custom [HRTF] dataset (see [T. Carpentier article]).

-It is possible to use it without a server, with a direct URL to an [HRTF] set.
+See [binauralFIR] for an example use-case.

 ## Documentation ##

 You can consult the [API documentation] for the complete documentation.

-### BinauralPanner ###

-A `BinauralPanner` is a panner for use with the [Web Audio API].
-It spatialises multiple audio sources, given a set of head-related transfer functions [HRTF]s, and a listener.

 ### ServerDataBase ###